Emergency Dentist – Buckhead, Atlanta

 Emergency dentist in Buckhead Atlanta examining a dental patient

 There are many different kinds of dental problems, such as toothaches, that need to be treated as soon as possible.
-Whenever your mouth is injured or in pain, call Vason Family Dentistry immediately; based on your situation, we may schedule an emergency dental appointment so that you can get the relief you deserve as soon as possible.
+Whenever your mouth is injured or in pain, call Vason Family Dentistry of Buckhead immediately; based on your situation, we may schedule an emergency dental appointment so that you can get the relief you deserve as soon as possible.
 Dr. Vason and Dr. Grisham are both highly trained emergency dentists in Buckhead, Atlanta who know how to handle a wide range of urgent issues.

 • Same-Day Emergency dental Appointments